Trophic egg: Reproductive success

 When resources are limited, the presence of trophic eggs greatly increases the maturation and survival rates of offspring.
-There are some species such as the subsocial burrower bug Canthophorus niveimarginatus (Heteroptera: Cydnidae) whose offspring cannot survive at all without the provision of trophic eggs.
+When other suitable sources of food are plentiful, feeding on trophic eggs generally has little effect on brood success.
+However, there are some species such as the subsocial burrower bug Canthophorus niveimarginatus (Heteroptera: Cydnidae) whose offspring cannot survive at all without the provision of trophic eggs.
 The nymphs starve to death because trophic eggs are the only thing they are able to feed on.
-However, when other suitable sources of food are plentiful, feeding on trophic eggs has little effect on brood success.

 Sibling cannibalism, common in many spider species, is not affected by the proportion of trophic eggs, since viable eggs are oviposited and hatch synchronously, before trophic eggs are laid.
 In the spider Amaurobius ferox, trophic eggs are laid the day after spiderlings emerge from their egg sac.
-The mother’s reproductive behaviour is modified by the behaviour of her offspring, and their presence inhibits the second generation of eggs from maturing; instead they are released as infertile trophic eggs.
-Converting the second generation into food for the first ultimately boosts the mother’s reproductive success.
+The mother's reproductive behaviour is modified by the behaviour of her offspring, and their presence inhibits the second generation of eggs from maturing; instead they are released as infertile trophic eggs.
+Converting the second generation into food for the first ultimately boosts the mother's reproductive success.